 Emails are the meat on the bones of a drip campaign.
 The type of email you use and its part in the flow determine the purpose of the campaign and how successful it will be.
 To build a great email sequence, you first need to decide on your goals.

-We will focus on the main types of email sequences, from cold outreach to user campaigns, show you examples of email sequence flows per every type, and take a look at the most typical emails that are repeatedly used across all email sequences.
+We’ll focus on the main types of email sequences, from cold outreach to user campaigns, show you examples of email sequence flows per every type, and take a look at the most common types of emails used in email drip campaigns.

 Types of drip email sequences

 There are hundreds of different types of drip email sequences each with its own purpose.
 They can be driving a user from registration to a notable action in your service, pushing active users to a purchase, nurturing blog readers, and much more.
 You can make an email sequence for any purpose – your imagination and business goals are the limit.